richardvenneman/appsignal-docs/source/application/integrations/webhooks.html.md

 AppSignal can send notifications of new incidents to several services, like Campfire and Slack.
 We also offer webhooks for these notifications.

-To receive a webhook, go to the "Integrations" tab the site's sidebar and fill out the url where you'd like to receive your webhook data.
+To receive a webhook, go to the "Notifications" tab the site's sidebar, click the "Add integratio" and fill out the url where you'd like to receive your webhook data.

 ![Webhook](/images/screenshots/app_webhook.png)